adeoke/django-quarantine-workout-graphql/README.md

 If you are familiar with GraphQL then you ignore this section.

-For newcomers to GraphQL it is advisable to do some research into how to perform queries.
+For newcomers to GraphQL, it is advisable to do some research into how to perform queries.
 See the following for a quick guide:

 ```http request